vsa333/AlgLab-WS2526-material/sheets/05_graph_coloring/benchmarking/heuristics_evaluation.md

 We can see that:
 - DSATUR showed the best results, returning the best known solution for ~98% of instances.
 For all instances, it returned a solution within 5% of the best.
 - multi_start_greedy returned the best  known solution for only ~16% of instances.
 A solution within 5% of the known best was found only for 59% of instances.
 For 99% of instances, it returned a solution within 13% of the best.
 For all instances, if found a solution within 18% of the best.
 - naive_greedy returned the best known solution for no instance.
 For 3% of instances, it found a solution within 5% of the best.
-For all instances, it returned a solution 27% of the best known.
+For all instances, it returned a solution within 27% of the best known.

 It is evident that `DSATUR` offers the best solution most of the time, clearly outperforming the other heuristics. `multi_start_greedy` shows the second best performance, with a big gap compared to `DSATUR`.
 It catches up in a moderate fashion. `naive_greedy` performs the worst, not finding a best solution and scaling up the slowest.

 ## Barabasi-Albert Graphs
-All the generated graphs had above 100 nodes with 12 edges attaching from now to existing nodes.
+All the generated graphs had above 100 nodes with 12 edges attaching from new to existing nodes.
 The sample size was 100 graphs.

 Running the heuristics resulted in the following plot:
 ![image](./plots/heuristics/heuristics_performance_profile_barabasi.png)